ntv97/ObjectDetection-Roboflow/README.md

-This is a Python object detection project using Roboflow to train the datasets and OpenCV to label the objects in the videos.
-The videos used are in "upoads" foldler.
+This is a Python object detection project using Roboflow to custom train the datasets and OpenCV to label the objects in the videos.
+The videos used are in "upoads" folder.